networknt/light-doc/content/en/tutorial/oauth/user.md

 aliases: []
 toc: false
 draft: false
+reviewed: true
 ---

-The OAuth2 services can be integrated with existing Active Directory, LDAP or customer database for authentication.
+The OAuth2 services can be integrated with an existing Active Directory, LDAP or customer database for authentication.
 If there is no existing authentication service, you can register users into database as default implementation.
 For the light-portal we are using our own database for all users.